 The world today is complicated.
 Technological advancements have ensured that we are more connected than ever before, yet in many ways, we have never been more disconnected.
 While we sit in the comfort of our homes, we have access to information from across the globe, literally within the palms of our hands.
-We are more aware than ever before of the problems faced by humanity in different parts of the world.
+We are more aware than ever of the problems faced by humanity.
 Yet the distance provides a sense of security.
 What we fail to realize is that in a globalized world, every issue is a global one.
 The United States today is once again in the global headlines.
 People from all over the world are once again looking at us for answers.
-The year is 2021, yet the social justice issues we face today remind us, and the world, of our troubled past; and how we deal with them will decide our future as a leader of social freedoms and the land of liberty.
+The year is 2022, yet the social justice issues we face today remind us, and the world, of our troubled past; and how we deal with them will decide our future as a leader of social freedoms and the land of liberty.

 Our connectivity has made the world smaller.
 A lot of us can travel at will and with ease.
 We can rally around global causes from our living rooms.
 We can interact with one another on an unprecedented scale.
 Our voices and our words have more value today than ever before.
-A simple hashtag (#) can create a movement with a global reach.
+A simple hashtag (#) can create a movement with an international reach.
 The #MeToo and #BlackLivesMatter are just two examples among a sea of others.
 We need to realize the power we have and trust in our ability to bring about social change.
-Racism, equity, education, healthcare, immigration, and LGBTQ+ rights are just some of the social battles that still need to be fought in the USA in 2021.
+Racism, equity, education, healthcare, immigration, and LGBTQ+ rights are just some of the social justice battles that are still being fought in the US in 2022.

 What is Social Justice?

-The definition of social justice may vary in different parts of the world.
-It may vary from nation to nation, region to region, and, even, from person to person.
-While wearing a burka may be a basic right for someone, somewhere, it may be a matter of social justice for someone, somewhere else.
+The definition of social justice may vary in different parts of the world, from nation to nation, region to region, and, even, from person to person.
+While wearing a burka may be a basic right for someone, somewhere, it may be a matter of social justice for another.
 However, there are some definitions that many find to be accurate and broad in perspective.

 - The United Nations defines social justice in terms of equity and fairness in the achievement and distribution of the fruits of economic growth.